ShadowIsReal/Portfolio/README.md

   Currently Working On:

-    Personal Project Called Catalyst Admin (been working on for about a week now)
+    Personal Project Called Catalyst Admin (been working on for about a week now) Head Developer for in development game duel city

   Main Qualities:

     Experience in making anti-cheats in Luau,
     Experience with backend in Luau
+    Experience in making admin systems

   Languages I know: